The Best Sad Monologues for Auditions

 Finding the best monologues, whether it’s for auditions or for practice, can be a daunting endeavor.
 Despite the sheer amount of material to choose from, there’s no one-size-fits-all approach to choosing a monologue that lets you show off your emotional range as an actor.

-That’s where sad monologues come in.
-When done correctly, they give you the power to tap into audience emotions and portray the nuances of the human condition, all while telling your character’s story and truly bringing them to life.
+Sad monologues, when done well, give you the power to tap into the audience’s emotions and portray the nuances of the human condition, all while telling your character’s story and bringing them to life.

 10 of the saddest monologues to use for auditions or practice

-Can’t find the right sad monologue for your next audition or practice?
-We’ve got you covered.
-Here is a roundup of some of the saddest monologues from theater and film.
+Can’t find the right sad monologuefor your next audition or practice?
+Check out our roundup of some of the saddest monologues from theater and film.

 1. “Buffy the Vampire Slayer” by Joss Whedon: Anya’s breakdown